Stay in touch we the latest developments

 After an incredible first round of testing, where the feedback blew us away and interest came in from every direction, we're proud to announce the next iteration of Titania.
 Every upgrade comes straight from what we've learned in the field—from real people, real signals, real motion.

 Titania now features a fully actuated palm and rotating thumb—a major step forward in dexterity and lifelike interaction.
 One more actuator, infinite new possibilities.
-Her fingers have been redesigned too—slimmer, rounder, more organic, with surfaces built for grip, not slip.
-And the palm itself now carries more adherent contact points, turning raw power into confident precision.
+Her fingers have been redesigned too—slimmer, rounder, more organic, with surfaces built for grip.
+And the palm itself now carries more adherent contact points.

 The next testing campaign kicks off on June 16, and it's all happening with the most advanced version of Titania we've ever built.
 She's faster.
 Easier to use.
 More intuitive.
 And absolutely beautiful.